Package 'Keng'

 Description

-Compare lm.fit using PRE and R square.
+Compare lm()'s fitted outputs using PRE and R-squared.

 Usage